• Home

 2. Dice the cabbage and onion.
 Season with salt and pepper, fry until caramelized and golden brown.
 Remove and set aside.

-3. Wash and peel the potatoes, then dice.
-Boil the potatoes until tender, drain well and return the potatoes back to the pan.
+3. Wash, peel then dice the potatoes.
+Boil the potatoes in a large pot of salt water.
+Drain well and return the potatoes back to the pan and mash.

-4. Mash the potatoes.
-Add the fried cabbage and onion.
+4. Add the fried cabbage and onion.
 Add half of the reserved bacon and mix again.
 Use just enough milk and melted butter to bring the mash together.

 5. Top with the remaining crispy bacon pieces and butter.